 - Ntshingwayo Dam: Periodic releases from the Ntshingwayo Dam (iNgagane River) assist with mitigating the low levels at the abstraction point of Vants Drift, as Vants Drift is downstream of the confluence of iNgagane and Buffalo River. - Buffalo River: The raw water abstraction from the Buffalo River is via five submersible pumps in an abstraction well (20kW each).
 The abstraction from the Buffalo River varies between 10Ml/day and 12Ml/day, but the system's capacity varies dependent on the season and on the upstream users.
-At present (January 2021) the average supply volume from this source, over the past months, was 9Ml/day (treated water).
+Recently, the average supply volume from this source, during 2021, was 9Ml/day (treated water).
+Supply is currently limited to 5Ml/day, as two high lift pumps are being repaired (January 2022 to present).
 Supply is unreliable during mid to late Winter months and could be as low as 5Ml/day when the flow in Buffalo River is low.